Last updated on September 18th, 2023 at 02:44 pm

 Whether you’re using Quickbooks online or with a program, it’s generally best to void a check rather than delete it.
 Voiding checks makes a record of the transaction for future reference.

-A mobile deposit is when you take a photograph of a check and send it to your bank rather than putting it in an ATM, taking it to a branch, or mailing it to your financial institution.
+A mobile deposit refers to when you take a photograph of a check and send it to your bank rather than putting it in an ATM, taking it to a branch, or mailing it to your financial institution.

-For a check to be eligible for mobile deposit by the recipient, the payer must write “For Mobile Deposit Only” at the bottom directly under the signature on the front or back of the check.
-Making this indication will ensure that the check is usable for mobile deposits only.
+For a check to be eligible for mobile deposit by the recipient, the payer must write “For Mobile Deposit Only” at the bottom, directly under the signature on the front or back of the check.
+Making this indication ensures you can use the check for mobile deposits only.

-Making a check only available for mobile deposits is different from and is not to be confused with a void check.
+Making a check only available for mobile deposits differs from a voided check.
 A voided check cannot be cashed in any way.
 Marking a check for a mobile deposit ensures the recipient can only deposit the funds by mobile banking.

-Can you void a check after it has been delivered?
+Can you void a check after it’s been delivered?

-If you have made an error on a check and the payee has received it, you can no longer void the check.
-The only way to ensure a check is not cashed by the recipient is to call your financial institution and put a stop payment on the check.
+If you’ve made an error on a check and the payee’s received it, you can no longer void the check.
+To ensure a check isn’t cashed by the recipient, call your financial institution and put a stop payment on the check.

 Typically, banks charge a fee for stop payments.
 You can request one up until the time the person you wrote the check to presents it.
 You typically can’t stop payment once they submit the check for cash or deposit it.